Forex trading for beginners: How I supplemented my income in 12 months

 You can supplement your income through part-time forex trading.

 If my experience is anything to go by, you actually supplement your income through part-time forex trading in less than 12 months since you already have the steps laid out for you.
-Just be sure to find a good course, a worthy mentor, and plan your time well.
+Just be sure to find a good course, a worthy mentor, a solid trading platform and plan your time well.

 If you want to generate income from trading but you lack the time to do it yourself, then other options exist.
 You can use automation, opt for copy trading, or invest with a third-party to trade on your behalf.

-Whatever the case, let nothing stop you from making that coin on the side through forex trading.
+Whatever the case, let nothing stop you from making that coin on the side through trading on the financial markets.
 It is possible!

 Have you tried any of these forex trading strategies?
 Which one is your go-to method of making money on the side?